 We first want to thank you for your staunch advocacy efforts.
 We were able to fight together and as a result of those efforts, we were heard and much needed changes were made.
 We did not see all the changes we were advocating for but rest assured, we are already gearing up to continue the fight.
 It takes all of us and most importantly your voice and we know we can do this together.
 Stay tuned for updates on how we will continue the fight because everyone deserves to live a fulfilling quality of life.

 Active citizen participation is an integral part of a functioning representative democracy.
 As a citizen of the Commonwealth of Virginia, it is your right to voice your opinion regarding pending legislation.
-There are many ways in which citizens can communicate with their legislator; phone calls, letters, email, or through visits to their legislative offices.
+There are many ways in which citizens can communicate with their legislators; phone calls, letters, emails, or through visits to their legislative offices.

 As a citizen of the Commonwealth of Virginia, one of your greatest responsibilities is to help elect the legislators who represent all Virginians.
 But your role in the democratic process of government does not end at the polls.
 By sharing your opinions and ideas with your elected officials, you help them resolve issues and evaluate pending legislation.

 There are a number of online resources available on the Virginia General Assembly website to assist you in taking an active role in the legislative process:

 - Understand who your Senator or Delegate is by using the Who’s My Legislator? database.
 Enter your address in the search field when prompted.

 - Contact your Senator or Delegate about a particular issue before the legislature takes action on it.

 - Make sure you understand the legislative process.

 - Meetings of the General Assembly are required by law to be open to the public.
 Citizen testimony in committee and subcommittee is encouraged.